 - 1. Quantification of farmland involvement

-- 2. Coordiantion with NRCS
+- 2. Coordination with NRCS

 - 3. Viable alternative corridors

 - 4. Project impacts and mitigation

-The Environmental Document must document the assessment and coordination processes and provide the rationale for decisions made during the farmland evaluation.
+The Environmental Document must document the assessment and coordination processes, and provide the rationale for decisions made during the farmland evaluation.
 In addition, the Environmental Document should address any farmland issues that may have been raised by the ETAT during the project's ETDM Screening and address any comments received through project development, the public involvement process, or public hearing, as applicable.

 Coordination documents with NRCS or Form NRCS-CPA-106 or Form AD-1006, should be referenced in the Farmlands section and included in the Appendix.
-Retain the completed NRCS form and supporting documentation in the project file within the Statewide Environmental Project Tracker (SWEPT).
+Retain the completed NRCS form and supporting documentation in the project file within SWEPT.